Beech Acres athletic fields become a park

-The property containing the athletic fields at the Beech Acres Parenting Center had been managed by the Anderson Township Park District since 1993 and used by the community since the late 1950’s.
+The property containing the athletic fields at the Beech Acres Parenting Center had been managed by the Anderson Park District since 1993 and used by the community since the late 1950’s.
 Early in 1997, the same year the Nagel Park property lease expired, the opportunity arose to secure the land as a park for future generations.
-Because purchasing the land was not planned for in the ATPD’s 1992 Master Plan, the ATPD managed within the current budget framework to sell bonds that will be paid back over a 15-year time span; thus, the 26.9 acres became Beech Acres Park.
+Because purchasing the land was not planned for in the APD’s 1992 Master Plan, the APD managed within the current budget framework to sell bonds that will be paid back over a 15-year time span; thus, the 26.9 acres became Beech Acres Park.
 This acquisition was essential since it was determined that the location and nature of this land is of great importance to the community.

 Expanding the offerings of Beech Acres Park

-The ATPD created a design concept for the park using input gathered from Anderson Residents through a number of surveys, focus groups, and public planning meetings.
+The APD created a design concept for the park using input gathered from Anderson Residents through a number of surveys, focus groups, and public planning meetings.
 The final park design consisted of amenities that catered to a wide variety of both passive and active recreational interests.

 Partnering with Parkside Church

-The ATPD embarked on the initial construction of the park in the summer of 2001 by expanding the existing parking lot on the east side of the park.
+The APD embarked on the initial construction of the park in the summer of 2001 by expanding the existing parking lot on the east side of the park.
 The east lot is the same lot that was created through a partnership with the neighboring Parkside Church in 1999.
 Because both the church and the park required additional parking than what was available at the time, the park district and the church agreed to build a shared lot that would be used by church goers on Sunday mornings and used by park goers during all other times.